jscatala/demo_project/docs/PHASE2_VALIDATION.md

 ### 2. API Container Validation

+**Important:** API requires Redis and PostgreSQL to start successfully.
+Most tests in this section (2.2 onwards) require these services running.
+Section 2.1 can be tested without dependencies to verify basic container functionality.

 **2.1 Test API Container Startup**

 **Note:** API will attempt to connect to Redis/PostgreSQL on startup.
 Without these services running, connection errors are expected but can be ignored for basic validation.
 The important checks are: no import errors and Uvicorn starts.